ryanseddon/web-components/readme.md

+This is woefully out of date and in no way will it be updated.

 # Web Components talk

 The future of web development is through low level APIs that offer developers flexibility and granular control.
 Web Components are a part of this movement and offer great control over truly encapsulation "widgets".